-- 2.13.4.
-The Council will only use derivatives after seeking expertise, a legal opinion and ensuring officers and members have the appropriate training for their use.
-At the present time, no such arrangements are in place. - 2.14.
-Investment Strategy - 2.14.1.
+2.14.
+Investment Strategy

+- 2.14.1.
 The Council manages the investment of its surplus funds internally and operates in accordance with the Statutory Guidance on Local Government Investments issued by DLUHC, the CIPFA Treasury Management in Public Services Code of Practice and Cross Sectoral Guidance Notes 2021 and the CIPFA Treasury Management in Public Services Guidance Notes 2021 for Local Authorities.
 Surplus funds are invested on a daily basis ensuring security, followed by portfolio liquidity. - 2.14.2.
 The Council's investment priorities are, in order of priority: - 1.
 The security of capital - 2.
 The liquidity of capital - 3.
 Yield that can be generated. - 2.14.3.
 The Council will aim to achieve the optimum return on its investments commensurate with proper levels of security of principal sums invested and portfolio liquidity, whilst ensuring that robust due diligence procedures cover all external investments.
 The Authority aims to be a responsible investor and will also consider environmental, social and governance (ESG) issues when investing (see 2.19 below). - 2.14.4.
-The Council's investment portfolio as at 31st December 2023 is set out below:
+The Council's investment portfolio as at 31st December 2024 is set out below:

 Investments Portfolio £m

-Money Market Funds 26.90
+Money Market Funds 7.180

-CCLA Property Fund 5.00
+CCLA Property Fund Total 5.000 12.180

-Total 31.90